MD2Korg/CerebralCortex-Kernel/cerebralcortex/examples/README.md

  `unzip 3.0.zip && rm 3.0.zip`

  `export PYTHONPATH="${PYTHONPATH}:PATH-OF-MAIN-DIR/CerebralCortex-Kernel-3.0` (This is defined in `run.sh`)

+### Installing requirements
+**Installing MySQL connector**

+`sudo pip3 install --egg mysql-connector-python-rf`

+**Installing other requirements**

+Requirements should already be installed with cerebralcortex-kernel installation.
+However, if you selected not to install it then use following commands to install requirements:

+`cd CerebralCortex-Kernel-3.0`

+`sudo pip3 install -r requirements.txt`

 ## Configure CerebralCortex-Kernal
 To run these examples you just need to update configuration in the following config file: